aLdrako/task-management-system/README.md

 Team with a name Suicide Squad was created.
 Board ToDos has been created in team Hackers!
 Board Goals has been created in team Suicide Squad!
-Task Glitching inteface has been created in board ToDos!
+Task 'Glitching inteface' with ID [1] has been created in board 'ToDos'!
-Task Fatal issue has been created in board ToDos!
+Task 'Fatal issue' with ID [2] has been created in board 'ToDos'!
-Task Serious issue has been created in board ToDos!
+Task 'Serious issue' with ID [3] has been created in board 'ToDos'!
-Task Another story has been created in board Goals!
+Task 'Another story' with ID [4] has been created in board 'Goals'!
-Task Funny story has been created in board ToDos!
+Task 'Funny story' with ID [5] has been created in board 'ToDos'!
-Task Third story has been created in board ToDos!
+Task 'Third story' with ID [6] has been created in board 'ToDos'!
-Task Great job here has been created in board ToDos!
+Task 'Great job here' with ID [7] has been created in board 'ToDos'!
-Task Doing good has been created in board Goals!
+Task 'Doing good' with ID [8] has been created in board 'Goals'!
-Task An Impressive job has been created in board Goals!
+Task 'An Impressive job' with ID [9] has been created in board 'Goals'!
 Steps to reproduce added to Bug with ID 1
 Provided task with ID 4 does not belong to Bug category!
 Steps to reproduce added to Bug with ID 2